 1721 W. Canal St., (800) 729-7244

 In the heart of the Menomonee Valley, Potawatomi's Buffet offers an all-you-can-eat fish fry buffet featuring a catch of the week and all the traditional sides.
-Fried shrimp and other great selections are available, as well.
-Meanwhile, Canal Street Café, located just of the hotel's lobby, offers up golden, flaky tempura-battered cod served with potato pancakes, coleslaw and applesauce.
+Fried shrimp and other great selections are available, too.
+Meanwhile, Canal Street Café, located just off the hotel's lobby, offers golden, flaky tempura-battered cod served with potato pancakes, coleslaw and applesauce.

 Red Lion Pub